kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 | 14ad6805c263d8d758d648f46a06570e        | 0.877            |
 | cac9e5692471a0700418aa3400b9b2b1        | 0.877            |

-The recommendation system generates product suggestions for a customer by identifying items most similar to their profile based on cosine similarity.
+The recommendation system generates product suggestions for a customer by identifying products most similar to their profile based on cosine similarity.

 - The `tfidf_df` was filtered to exclude products the customer has already purchased (`list_of_products_bought`).
 This ensures recommendations include only new products.
 - The customer's profile vector was compared with the remaining products in the `tfidf_subset_df` using cosine similarity, generating a similarity score for each product.
 - The resulting similarity scores were wrapped in `similarity_df` for easier analysis.
-- The products were sorted in descending order by their similarity scores, ranking the most relevant items at the top.
+- The products were sorted in descending order by their similarity scores, ranking the most relevant products at the top.

 The top 5 product recommendations for the customer are identified based on their similarity to the customer’s preferences.
-These recommendations are tailored to the customer's profile, suggesting items most aligned with their past purchasing behavior and interests.
+These recommendations are tailored to the customer's profile, suggesting products most aligned with their past purchasing behavior and interests.

 | Product Category Name | Product ID                             | Product Description Length | Product Photos Quantity | Product Weight (g) | Volume (cm³) | Price  |
 |-----------------------|----------------------------------------|----------------------------|--------------------------|--------------------|--------------|--------|